gbv/bartoc2wikidata/README.md

 After introduction of a new Wikidata property [BARTOC-ID (P2689)](http://www.wikidata.org/entity/P2689), reverse links from Wikidata to BARTOC could be added.
 The Catmandu fix file `b2w-quick.fix` was used to convert `bartoc2wikidata.csv` to the format for bulk editing Wikidata with [QuickStatements](http://tools.wmflabs.org/wikidata-todo/quick_statements.php).

 Later updated should harvest BARTOC and Wikidata and compare the links.
-Unfortunately current BARTOC export or RDF does not contain Wikidata links yet.
 A list of Wikidata items with their BARTOC-IDs can be queried via SPARQL.
 SPARQL can also be used for additional qualitiy checks.

+Links from BARTOC to Wikidata are included in `bartoc2wikidata.csv`.
+Links from Wikidata to BARTOC are created with `wikidata2bartoc.pl` and stored in `wikidata2bartoc.csv`.

 ## Sample Wikidata queries with BARTOC-ID